Optimal design of experiments to identify latent behavioral types: Introduction

-In the following sections, we introduce an optimal design procedure that maximizes the information gained from running an experiment.
+In this paper, we introduce an AI-based optimal design procedure that maximizes the information gained from running a behavioral experiment.
 Our procedure recommends which experiments to run (i.e., which parameter values to use for data collection) in order to maximally diverge the predictions of multiple competing models of human behavior.
 The output of this procedure takes the form of a coordinate---a point in the space of all possible experiments---that corresponds to optimal experimental parameters.
-By way of example, consider an experiment that measures gambling proclivity and is parameterized by a maximum payout (\textit{M}) and a payout multiplier (\textit{m}); our protocol would output a particular experimental design in the form of a coordinate, (\textit{M}, \textit{m}), which may have values of, for example, \textit{M}=\$4.25 and \textit{m}=1.2 (as opposed to \textit{M}=\$4.15 and \textit{m}=1.3).
-While knowing the optimal experimental design is valuable for \textit{collecting} informative data, \textit{finding} the optimal design is a computationally intensive task.
-As such, we propose two methodological innovations that build on seminal methods in Bayesian optimal design \cite{El-Gamal1996EconomicalDesign}.
-First, we use an adaptive Gaussian Processes search algorithm to efficiently search the space of all possible experimental parameter combinations \cite{Contal2013}.
-Second, we employ a sampling technique that simulates likely datasets instead of needing to span the computationally costly space of \textit{all observable datasets} in order to assign likelihoods to observing different outcomes.
-Overall, our procedure is able to reduce the computation time by several orders of magnitude while maintaining accuracy.
+By way of example, consider an experiment that measures gambling tendency and is parameterized by a maximum payout (\textit{M}) and a payout multiplier (\textit{m}).
+The experimenter's question is which values to choose for $M$ and $m$ for data collection.
+Our protocol would output a particular experimental design in the form of a coordinate, (\textit{M}, \textit{m}), for example, \textit{M}=\$4.25 and \textit{m}=1.2 (as opposed to \textit{M}=\$4.15 and \textit{m}=1.3).
+While knowing the optimal experimental design is valuable for \textit{collecting} informative data, \textit{finding} the optimal design is a computationally-intensive task.
+The approach generally requires evaluating complex models such as whether a set of observations corresponds to a Nash equilibrium.
+We propose two methodological innovations that build on seminal methods in Bayesian optimal design \cite{El-Gamal1996EconomicalDesign}.
+The first one addresses \textit{which} parameter combinations are evaluated, the second addresses \textit{how} the information content of a given parameter combination is evaluated.
+Together, both improvements reduce the computational costs of designing optimal experiments by several orders of magnitude while maintaining accuracy.
+We give a brief intuition behind our two improvements.

+First, we use an adaptive search algorithm based on a Gaussian Process to efficiently search the space of all possible experimental parameter combinations \cite{Contal2013}.
+Absent such an improvement, the optimal design procedure has to follow a brute-force approach that evaluates all possible experimental designs.
+The intuition behind this improvement is that the search algorithm adaptively explores those experimental designs that are likely very good (designs with high information content) more thoroughly, while reducing the exploration of parameter combinations that are similar to those already known to be bad (low information content).

+Second, we develop a sampling technique that evaluates the informativeness of a given experimental design on the basis of simulated \textit{likely} datasets instead of \textit{all observable datasets}.
+This allows us to reduce the size of datasets while simultaneously increasing the relevance of data points in the dataset and thus retaining accuracy despite the smaller size.